How to apply for a domestic violence order

 6. Witnesses — people who tell the court about something they heard or saw that is relevant to your application.

 When the respondent receives their copy of the domestic violence order application they can:

 - agree (consent) to a domestic violence order being made; the respondent can only agree to a domestic violence order being made if they are in court when they consent, or through a lawyer or in writing; the respondent can agree to a domestic violence order being made without admitting to the facts—this is called ‘consenting without admission’

 - ask for the court proceedings to be adjourned (put off) to another date so they can get legal advice

 - oppose the order—if this happens, the court may give you a hearing date

 - do nothing (and not attend court).

 If the respondent agrees to the orders you want, the magistrate will make the domestic violence order for five years.
 If there are special circumstances, you can ask the magistrate to make the domestic violence order for more or less time.

 If the respondent asks to adjourn your application, you should ask the magistrate to issue a temporary protection order until the next court date.

 If the respondent has been served and does not agree with your application for a domestic violence order, the magistrate will give you a date for a contested hearing.
 This will be a date where you, the respondent and any relevant witnesses may be cross-examined or asked questions about the domestic violence.
-(See page 31 for more information about contested hearings.)
+(See What happens at a contested hearing? for more information about contested hearings.)